sajidahmed12/CSE495-NLP-Assignment-Unsupervised-Neural-Machine-Translation/readme.md

 ## Methodology

-The key idea is to create a common latent space between the two languages (or domains),in our case English and Bengali, and learn to translate by reconstructing in both domains
+The key idea is to create a common latent space between the two languages (or domains),in our case English and Bangla, and learn to translate by reconstructing in both domains

 Principles: